 Another valuable feature is the hot water dispenser.
 If you or someone else who uses the machine will frequently be making hot beverages that aren’t coffee, this is an invaluable resource that will save a lot of time.
 Just place the mug under the hot water spout, pull the lever, and you’ll have instant hot water.

-The Keurig K55 was the best overall coffee maker, providing easy cups of coffee on-demand.
-The Hamilton Beach 49976 is a cool combination of traditional coffee maker and modern single-serve brewer kept out of first due to its slow speed.
-Though it lacks K-cup compatibility, the Hamilton Beach 49908A provides great value in its combination of traditional coffee maker and single-serve.
+Our review concluded that the Keurig K55 is the best coffee maker under $100.
+As it’s super simple to use and is very durable.
+The Hamilton Beach 49976 is a cool combination of a traditional coffee maker and a modern single-serve brewer kept out of first due to its slow speed.
+Though it lacks K-cup compatibility, the Hamilton Beach 49908A provides great value in its combination of a traditional coffee maker and single-serve.
 The Cuisinart CHW-12 is good for you if you’re frequently looking for hot water for non-coffee drinks but comes up short in other areas.
 The BLACK+DECKER CM2035B has little upside and major quality-control issues.

 It’s not always easy to get great value online.
 Hopefully, our reviews and our buyer’s guide will help you find the sub-$100 coffee maker that is right for you.